"I’ve been sexually harassed at work. How much money can I get?"

-The first factor is who sexually harassed you.
 If it was a president of a major company or a person of substantial prominence, your jury may award you more damages than if you were harassed by a co-worker on a similar or lower level of employment.
-The power dynamics involved will affect the claim.
+The power dynamics involved will affect the sexual harassment claim.

 The Severity of the Sexual Harassment

 Cases involving physical or sexual assault will likely result in a higher jury award or settlement than a case involving heavy flirting or verbal harassment.

 You cannot get money from an employer who has little or no money, no matter how strong the case is.
 While this is a brutal truth, everyone who is considering pursuing damages against their employer has to consider the resources their employer can afford to pay.
 No claim can change that fact.